Still have your 2022 nanny taxes to knock off your to-do list?

 1. Assess if you had a household employee

 Anyone employed in your home can be considered a household worker.
 While hiring a nanny is the most popular form of household employment, housekeepers and in-home senior caregivers are also considered domestic workers.
-This year, you may have hired a private educator or tutor to supervise your child’s online schooling or learning pod.
-They are household employees.
-You may have joined a nanny share as a safer alternative to a daycare center.
+With limited availability in daycare centers, you may have joined a nanny share.
 That makes you – and each family in your nanny share – an employer too.

 Let’s also get one other item out of the way.
 A nanny is an employee and not an independent contractor.
 You do not give employees 1099s at the end of the year and shift the entire tax obligation to them.
 You are in control of the employment: establishing a schedule of when your employee will work, dictating how you would like the job done, and providing the tools and equipment to do the job.